davestroud/Algorithm_Fundamentals/foobar/grandest_staircase/readme.txt

 With the LAMBCHOP doomsday device finished, Commander Lambda is preparing to debut on the galactic stage -- but in order to make a grand entrance, Lambda needs a grand staircase!
- As the Commander's personal assistant, you've been tasked with figuring out how to build the best staircase EVER.

 Lambda has given you an overview of the types of bricks available, plus a budget.
 You can buy different amounts of the different types of bricks (for example, 3 little pink bricks, or 5 blue lace bricks).